-Detroit cultural festivals guide
+Detroit cultural festivals worth planning around

 Metro Detroit's cultural festival calendar is spread across downtown, suburbs, historic parks, and heritage clubs.
 The key is matching the festival to the crowd, food, music, and travel time you want.